jalamani/linearalgebra/DOCUMENTATION.md

 ##### Parameters

--*r*: Integer representing the number of rows in the matrix.
+- *r*: Integer representing the number of rows in the matrix.
--*c*: Integer representing the number of columns in the matrix.
+- *c*: Integer representing the number of columns in the matrix.
--*value*: Integer representing the value set to each element of the matrix.
+- *value*: Integer representing the value set to each element of the matrix.

 ## Functions